Data Protection and International Transfers

 Binding Corporate Rules

-Some companies may rely on an internal code of conduct (Binding Corporate Rules) operating within a multinational group, which applies to restricted transfers of personal data from the group's UK/EEA entities to non-UK/EEA group entities.
+Some companies may rely on an internal code of conduct (Binding Corporate Rules) operating within a multinational group, which applies to restricted transfers of personal data from the group's EEA entities to non-EEA group entities.
 This may be a corporate group, or a group of undertakings or enterprises engaged in a joint economic activity, such as franchises or joint ventures.
 These must be approved by a regulator such the UK Information Commissioner before they can be used.
 If these are in place the company, you are seeking to transfer data to will indicate this in their terms and conditions or a contract.

 Read our decision tree to help guide you through international transfers of personal data.